The Ultimate List of Digital Marketing Terms

 RSS – Stands for Really Simple Syndication.
 It is a way for users to keep track of updates to multiple websites (news sites, blogs, and more) in one place, as opposed to having to manually check in on every single site individually.
 An RSS Feed is a place where all updates are tracked together, in an easily viewable format.

-Schema Markup – Code that is added to the HTML of a website to give search engines more relevant information about a business, person, place, product, or thing.
-Also known as rich snippets or structured data.
+Schema Markup – Code that is added to the HTML of a website to give search engines more relevant information about a business, person, place, reviews, product, or thing.
+Proper schema markup can help your site display rich snippets in the search results page, making your search result stand out and improve clickthrough rates.

 Search Network – A group of websites in which ads can appear.
 Google’s Search Network, for example, is a group of Google & non-Google websites that partner with Google to show text ads.